 - The appointment of an officer clause: The shareholders must nominate the person mentioned in the provision as a corporate officer.

-- A non-competition commitment: The shareholders agree not to participate in activities that are competitive with the firm in which they own stock.
+- A non-competition commitment: The shareholders agree not to participate in activities that are competitive with the firm in which they own shares.

-The preparation of a founders’ or shareholders’ agreement must always be done with the assistance of a corporate lawyer.
-To make your process as secure as possible and incorporate the right legal protections.
-Contact email@example.com or WhatsApp us on 07583452230 if setting up a company and we can assist in bespoke drafting of such important documents.
+The preparation of a founders’ or shareholders’ agreement must always be done with the assistance of a corporate lawyer, to make your business as secure as possible, incorporate the right legal protections and avoid future disputes.
+Contact email@example.com or WhatsApp us on 07583452230 if setting up a company and we can assist in the bespoke drafting of such important documents.
 Visit www.bizlawuk.co.uk to find out more about how we can help you, follow our useful social media posts, like and share to help others.